 Some General Studies courses may be used to satisfy a General Studies core area requirement and one-two awareness area requirements at the same time, leaving the student more free-choice electives.
-Selected courses and General Studies courses should be chosen in consultation with a College of Education Academic Advisor.
+Selected courses and General Studies courses should be chosen in consultation with a college Academic Advisor.